 In order to align pay with performance, a significant portion of our NEOs' compensation is delivered in the form of equity awards and annual cash incentives, each of which depends on our actual performance.
-For fiscal year 2022, approximately 75% of our NEOs' total target compensation was in the form of restricted stock units ("RSUs"), which, in the case of our NEOs other than our Chief Executive Officer, are eligible to vest based on continued service, and in the case of our Chief Executive Officer, vest immediately.
+For fiscal year 2023, approximately 85% of our NEOs' total target compensation was in the form of restricted stock units ("RSUs"), which, in the case of our NEOs other than our Chief Executive Officer, are eligible to vest based on continued service, and in the case of our Chief Executive Officer, vest immediately.
 Approximately 99% of our CEO's total target compensation was in the form of RSUs.

-2022 Compensation Highlights
+2023 Compensation Highlights

-Consistent with our compensation philosophy, key compensation decisions for 2022 included the following:
+Consistent with our compensation philosophy, key compensation decisions for 2023 included the following:

 - Base Salaries and Target Annual Cash Incentive Opportunities.
-The 2022 base salaries and target bonuses for our NEOs remained level from the prior year, and in conjunction with annual equity grants provide market competitive total pay for each executive. - Annual Cash Incentives.
-For 2022, our Compensation Committee selected performance goals for ourperformance-based annual bonus program that were intended to promote our business plan and short-term goals, including with respect to our core reportable metrics (the "Metrics"): - o End to End Payments volume, with a threshold of \$68 billion, target of \$69 billion and a maximum of \$70 billion; - o Gross Revenue less Network Fees, with a threshold of \$675 million, target of \$690 million and a maximum of \$705 million; and - o Adjusted EBITDA, with a threshold of \$240 million, target of \$245 million and a maximum of \$250 million. - o Actual performance against the Metrics was \$71.6 billion for End to End Payments, \$728 million for Gross Revenue less Network Fees and \$290 million for Adjusted EBITDA.
-This performance resulted in 150% performance against target goals, however, as a result of the uncertainty in the market generally that caused difficulties in setting goals at an appropriate level of rigor, the Compensation Committee consulted with the CEO and used their discretion to grant such annual bonuses to the NEOs (other than the CEO) at 100% of target. - Equity-Based Long Term Incentives.
-In 2022, we granted approximately 75% of our NEOs' direct compensation asequity-based compensation in the form of RSUs.
-The number of RSUs granted was determined by the Compensation Committee, which considered the financial results against the Metrics, as well as general market conditions, operational execution, strategic positioning and M&A and board interaction and processes.
-We believe that RSUs effectively align the interests of our executives with those of our stockholders by directly linking compensation to the value of our common stock.
+The 2023 base salaries and target bonuses for our NEOs remained level from the prior year, and in conjunction with annual equity grants provide market competitive total pay for each executive. - Annual Cash Incentives.
+For 2023, our Compensation Committee selected performance goals for our performance-based annual bonus program that were intended to promote our business plan and short-term goals, including with respect to our core reportable metrics (the "Metrics"): - o End to End Payments volume, with a threshold of \$78.3 billion, target of \$104.8 billion and a maximum of \$130.6 billion; - o Gross Revenue less Network Fees, with a threshold of \$701.25 million, target of \$935 million and a maximum of \$1,168.75 million; and - o Adjusted EBITDA, with a threshold of \$317.25 million, target of \$423 million and a maximum of \$528.75 million. - Actual performance against the Metrics was \$109.03 billion for End to End Payments, \$940.4 million for Gross Revenue less Network Fees and \$459.8 million for Adjusted EBITDA.
+This performance resulted in 116% performance against target goals; however, as a result of the uncertainty in the market generally that caused difficulties in setting goals at an appropriate level of rigor, the Compensation Committee consulted with the CEO and used their discretion to grant such annual bonuses to the NEOs (other than the CEO) at 100% of target. - Equity-Based Long Term Incentives.
+In 2023, we granted approximately 85% of our NEOs' direct compensation as equity-based compensation in the form of RSUs.
+The number of RSUs granted was determined by the Compensation Committee, which considered the financial results against the Metrics, as well as general market conditions, operational execution, strategic positioning and M&A. We believe that RSUs effectively align the interests of our executives with those of our stockholders by directly linking compensation to the value of our common stock.
 In addition, we believe that RSUs provide additional retentive value given the three-year vesting schedule (in the case of our NEOs other than our Chief Executive Officer) and the long-term potential upside of this pay vehicle.

-Compensation Governance and Best Practices.
+Compensation Governance and Best Practices